This page summarises Australia's restrictions on the import or procurement of goods from the DPRK.

 - copper, nickel, silver or zinc

-- Australian law also prohibits the receipt of 'import sanctioned goods' from the DPRK, or a person or entity in the DPRK, if the goods are received for the purposes of repair, servicing, refurbishing, testing, reverse-engineering or marketing by the person or another person.
+- Australian law also prohibits the receipt of 'import sanctioned goods' from the DPRK, or a person or entity in the DPRK, if the goods are received for the purposes of repair, servicing, refurbishing, testing, reverse-engineering or marketing by the person or another person if it is not authorised by a sanctions permit.

 Conditions for the grant of a sanctions permit